Bradford City Park: Mirror pool and pavilion

 The mirror pool contains the highest fountain in any British city, shooting water up to 100 ft (30m) into the air.
 In addition there are more than 100 smaller fountains, laser light projectors and loud speakers.

 Through the middle of the mirror pool is a slightly raised Y-shaped walkway which allows visitors to pass over the pool in relative dryness.
 Access to the water is encouraged and there are 40 low-powered play fountains at the pavilion end of the pool.

 Each morning the fountain produces a mist effect before the pool fills.
 At dusk a light show begins and continues until the pool is drained overnight.

-Construction of the mirror pool

-The water features in the mirror pool were commissioned by Birse Civil Engineering.
+The water features in the mirror pool were constructed by Birse Civil Engineering.
 Water in the pool is in part supplied from a 787-foot (240m) deep borehole.
-The capacity of the pool is about 600,000L and will be about 10 inches (25 cm) deep at the deepest parts.
+The capacity of the pool is about 600,000L and will be about 10 inches (25 cm) deep at the deepest parts, these features were designed and installed by Fountains Workshop Ltd. The contract was administered by EC Harris LLP, now part of Arcadis.
+The civil's outline design was undertaken by Arup, The landscaping design was by Gillespies, in conjunction with Sturgeon North Architects.